CraneSoftwrights/board-baseball/en/README.md

   - the batter making contact with the pitch with <img alt="" src="../shared/pd4.png" style="height:35px"/> or <img alt="" src="../shared/pd6.png" style="height:35px"/> puts the ball "in play" in the field between the third-base line and the first-base line
     - this is not counted as a strike against the batter, but it is counted as a strike on record for the pitcher
   - a base runner is not allowed to attempt to steal a base when the pitched ball is in contact with the bat
+- the tally of runs and hits is recorded for the batter and always is reported in the order of number of balls before the number of strikes (e.g. a count of "2 and 1" means "two balls and one strike")

 <img alt="" src="../shared/step-3.png" style="height:30px"/>